google/applied-machine-learning-intensive/v2/xx_misc/loss_functions/slides.md

 *End by asking students what the difference is between L1 and L2 as summary measures, and why someone might want to use one over the other.*

-*Answer: L2 is more sensitive to outliers in the data set, because squaring the difference makes the difference more extreme.*
+*Answer: L2 is more sensitive to outliers in the data set because squaring the difference makes the difference more extreme.*

 Image Details:
 * [lossfunction12.png](http://www.google.com): Copyright Google